arjunsam94/creatensync_llm_prototype/README.md

 ## Results
 Pitched the prototype to judges from organizations like Google, Amazon, and Madrona Ventures and was recognized as the most creative among 10 projects presented that day.

-## Considerations
+## Observations
-* The size and format of the content can significantly impact the user experience since these factors can significantly increase the time and cost to find good affiliate matches.
-It is important to beta test different content formats and sizes in stages before launching the finished product.
+* The size and format of the content significantly impacted the user experience since these factors increased the time to find good affiliate matches.
+* Filtering the search to products matching the relevant category proved to be a challenge with a search engine, since it returned irrelevant ads even with search operators.
+It might be better to expand product searches outside ProductHunt through partnership with marketplaces like ConvertKit or Impact for affiliate opportunities.